HooveSec/CompaniesHiringForSpace/README.md

-# Companies hiring remote
+# Companies hiring for space
-This repo is meant to be a list of companies that hire security people for Aerospace/Space Based Companies
+This repo is meant to be a list of companies that hire security people for Space Based Companies that are out of this world!

 ## Motivation